 HTML5 Player

-A modern video player used in browsers that supports live streaming without requiring plugins like Flash.
-Now the standard in web-based streaming.
+A modern video player used in browsers that supports live streaming without requiring plugins like Flash is now the standard in web-based streaming.

 High Definition (HD)